Blue Devils vs. Volunteers: Second Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- In 27 games this season, Duke and its opponents have scored more than 128.5 combined points.

-- The average total in Duke's contests this year is 136.1, 7.6 more points than this game's over/under.

-- The Blue Devils have a 16-18-0 record against the spread this season.
+- So far this season, the Blue Devils have compiled a 16-18-0 record against the spread.

-- Duke has entered the game as favorites 25 times this season and won 22, or 88%, of those games.

 Duke vs. Tennessee Over/Under Stats